MQB Coursework Assessment#

-Here are the guidelines for assessment of any coursework based on the TMQB materials.
+Here are the guidelines for the assessment of any coursework based on the MQB materials.

 Assessment may be through computer-based tests, or individual or group/team-based practicals.

-In computer-based tests, you will be expected to be able to apply the concepts and techniques you have learned to address the questions by using appropriate computer code input and interpreting the output.
+In computer-based tests, you will be expected to apply the concepts and techniques you have learned to address the questions by using appropriate computer code and interpreting the output.

 Assessment of Practicals#

-Both, the correctness and quality of your practical work / solutions, and whether you are following good programming & workflow practices will be assessed: how well you have learned the principles and implementation of keeping workflows/pipelines/software organised and reusable and good coding practices, irrespective of programming language (please refer back to the start of the UNIX and Python chapters in particular).
+Both the correctness and quality of your practical work/solutions, and whether you are following good programming and workflow practices, will be assessed: how well you have learned the principles and implementation of keeping workflows/pipelines/software organised and reusable and good coding practices, irrespective of programming language (please refer back to the start of the UNIX and Python chapters in particular).

 Note

-The basic rules you must follow, irrespective of a Week or project’s content are:
+The basic rules you must follow, irrespective of the week or project’s content, are:

-• All code/scripts go to a code directory
+• All code/scripts go in a code directory.

-• All data go to a data directory
+• All data go in a data directory.

-• No single file should be greater than 100 mb, either data or script/code.
-If a script needs a data file, but the example data file is >100 mb, reduce it to a minimum working dataset and upload that, keeping the main data file(s) under .gitignore.
+• No single file should be greater than 100 MB, whether data or script/code.
+If a script needs a data file, but the example data file is >100 MB, reduce it to a minimally sized working dataset and upload that, keeping the main data file(s) in .gitignore.
 Keep all your data backed up elsewhere, of course!

 • Most importantly, all scripts should run without errors, taking in data and spitting out the results as necessary.